MicrosoftDocs/win32/desktop-src/DirectWrite/interoperating-with-gdi.md

 ---
 title: Interoperating with GDI
-description: DirectWrite provides a migration path from, and some interoperability with, GDI's font model, as well as interfaces for rendering text to a bitmap that can then be drawn on a window. ms.assetid: 'fb73e07b-60fb-4726-bd5b-c14d61ace186'
+description: DirectWrite provides a migration path from, and some interoperability with, GDIs font model, as well as interfaces for rendering text to a bitmap that can then be drawn on a window. ms.assetid: fb73e07b-60fb-4726-bd5b-c14d61ace186
-keywords: ["DirectWrite,GDI interoperation", "DirectWrite,interoperability", "interoperability", "Graphics Device Interface (GDI)", "GDI (Graphics Device Interface)"]
+keywords:
+- DirectWrite,GDI interoperation
+- DirectWrite,interoperability
+- interoperability
+- Graphics Device Interface (GDI)
+- GDI (Graphics Device Interface) ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Interoperating with GDI